 While we do not use compiler settings to optimize our software to any specific CPU, we do use Intel processors during development.
 Algorithmic choices based on performance are made using tests on Intel hardware.
 We also use the Intel C++ compiler to produce the release-optimized software.
 There is some evidence to support the notion that the Intel C++ optimizer produces output that does not run as well on AMD processors.
 However, we do not have specific side-by-side benchmarks of comparable processors to support this conclusively.

 The current versions of FLAC, FLAC3D, UDEC, 3DEC, and PFC are multi-threaded.
-Certain features of all the software have not been made multi-threaded yet (e.g., FISH scripting), and if they are used, they will reduce the overall benefit gained from multiple processors.
+Not all features of all the software have been made multi-threaded yet, and if they are used, they will reduce the overall benefit gained from multiple processors.
 Also, the software will show a different performance benefit when running on multiple cores or processors.
 FLAC3D generally performs best, as much as five times faster on a six-core CPU.
 These results will vary depending on the particular model and features being used.

 Because of memory issues, we have shown consistently reduced multi-threading efficiency when running on a multi-CPU computer, regardless of the number of cores in each CPU.
 In this case, it is possible you will see increased overall efficiency from running two models in parallel on that hardware rather than in a series.